Swiftaff/svelte-object-explorer/README.md

         //...assign other options if needed
         window.svelteobjectexplorer = { value, open, fade, tabposition, ratelimit }
         ```

+## TODO

+-   create a general settings object for all options above
+-   stylesheets override
+-   domParser override
+-   indent (move from globals)
+-   fix top level object at level 0 to display all types (workaround: supply an object)

 > It's not clever, it's not pretty...